carbon-language/carbon-lang/flang/documentation/Calls.md

 ### Polymorphic bindings

-Calls to the type-bound procedures of non-polymorphic types are resolved at compilation time, as are calls to `NON_OVERRIDABLE` type-bound procedures.
+Calls to the type-bound procedures of monomorphic types are resolved at compilation time, as are calls to `NON_OVERRIDABLE` type-bound procedures.
 The resolution of calls to overridable type-bound procedures of